Thomas Spence: Memorial and legacy

 Spence is listed on the Reformers Memorial in Kensal Green Cemetery in London.

 His admirers formed a "Society of Spencean Philanthropists," of which some account is given in Harriet Martineau's England During the Thirty Years' Peace.
 The African Caribbean activists William Davidson and Robert Wedderburn were drawn to this political group.

 Members of the Society of Spencean Philanthropists (including Arthur Thistlewood) maintained contacts with United Irish exiles in Paris, notably with the veteran conspirator William Putnam McCabe, and were implicated in the Spa Field riots of 1816 and the Cato Street Conspiracy of 1820.

+Thomas Spence is recognized today as one of the founders of the movement for a Universal Basic Income.